arend-lang/site/src/documentation/tutorial/PartII/hits.md

   }
 {%endarend%}

-The rest of the proof, which includes definitions of {%ard%}encode{%endard%} and {%ard%}decode{%endard%}, is technical.
+The rest of the proof, which includes definitions of {%ard%}encode{%endard%} and {%ard%}decode{%endard%}, is technical and essentially repeats the corresponding parts of the proof for the circle.
 It can be found in the Arend standard library.